Did you know there are natural ways to quit smoking? Give these a try if you’re trying to kick the habit once and for all!

 - reduce the number of free-radicals attacking your body

-amongst many other benefits.
+…amongst many other benefits.
 How awesome is that?
-You’ll smell better, too!
+Plus, you’ll smell and look better, too!

 1. Get hip to hypnosis

-Hypnosis can be very helpful, and apparently works best on men.
+Hypnosis is one of the best natural ways to quit smoking.
+It can be very helpful, and apparently works best on men.
 A study by Scott and White Memorial Hospital in Texas followed smokers who underwent eight hypnotherapy visits over a two-month period, at the end of which 40 percent had quit.
 With a good hypnotherapist, even one session can have an impact — but you need to really want for it to work.

 When you try to quit smoking, your brain isn’t happy.
 It reduces the feel-good chemicals that smoking induces, and that makes you cranky and irritable.
 Fortunately, acupuncture produces serotonin in the brain, and it can be used to reduce all sorts of cravings.
 Acupuncture works best if you get treatment the day you quit or within the first 72 hours.
 Get it done around your ear and after a total of six treatments, you have a 30 percent chance of kicking the weed for good